 From its easy-to-handle size to its happy sound, the ukulele is just a fun instrument to play.
 And compared to the guitar, it’s fairly easy to learn.
 Ukuleles only have four strings, and the narrower neck makes chord changes easier and smoother.
-The more basic and often used chords are also located in the first five frets.
+The more basic and often used chords are also located in the first five frets, and you can play a whole bunch of popular songs on the ukulele with just a handful of easy chords.

 This makes the ukulele a great instrument for beginning musicians.
 While other instruments may require some sort of formal training, the ukulele doesn’t need much to make it sound good.
 Even just strumming a few simple chords on a ukulele is fun and awesome.
 The punchy tones of the ukulele ensure that any song, regardless of technique, sounds entertaining at the very least.